 Am I eligible?

-- you’ve owned the business for at least one year before the date you sell it, or
+- you’ve owned the business for at least two years before the date you sell it, or

-- you’ve been with the company for at least a year if you’re selling shares, or
+- you’ve been with the company for at least two years if you’re selling shares, or

-- if your shares are not EMI shares, you had the option to buy them at least one year before you’re selling them.
+- if your shares are not EMI shares, you had the option to buy them at least two years before you’re selling them.